jessicarmendariz/MakeChangeProject/README.md

 Solution: I changed the output to reflect x $20, or x $10, etc.

 Problem: I did not like how it showed zeroes for the denominations that weren't used.
 I wanted to only display the denominations that would be dispensed to the Customer.
+I attempted to use a Boolean and Switch/Case to only print lines that had data to output.
+I attempted to create a second Method and move everything in my third 'If Statement' - all the While Loops - into their own method and use a Boolean to only print when values appeared in each loop.
+I was unsuccessful.

-Solution: I attempted to use a Boolean and Switch/Case to only print lines that had data to output.
-At this time I was unable to make it work and will hopefully learn eventually how to complete that.
+Solution: At this time I was unable to make it work and will hopefully learn eventually how to complete that.